Hotel lies about best room rates and their loyalty programs

-Hotel chains lie about room rates and loyalty programs.
+Hotel chains lie about best room rates and loyalty programs.
 The lies told by hotel marketers are rampant and the powers that be at the FTC and Congress are not doing anything about this uncontrolled false advertising.

-This disinformation is handed out regularly by hotels whenever travelers attempt to comparison shop by price on any price comparison site.
+This best room rates disinformation is handed out regularly by hotels whenever travelers attempt to comparison shop by price on any price comparison site.
 The falsehoods continue through explanations of hotel loyalty programs.
 And, hotel lies are blatant when they state unequivocally that the hotel rates provided to loyalty members are the lowest available.

 1. Best room rates are not the best.